 Those who live in an assisted living facility must make the administrators aware of this decision.
 Since round-the-clock care is required after VSED begins, everyone in charge must be supportive and knowledgeable.

 For example, whether at home or in a facility, doulas can ensure the space is peaceful and comfortable.
-They play favorite songs on a portable stereo or read books out loud.
+They play favorite songs on their phone or read books out loud.
 They also coordinate meaningful visits for friends and family.
 We want clients to feel supported but not overwhelmed.
 Doulas invite loved ones to read poetry or share personal stories.
 They also coordinate gentle massages if needed.

-Ultimately, VSED is a legal option for those who need it.
+Ultimately, VSED – voluntarily stopping eating and drinking – is a legal option for those who need it.
 A difficult decision, but one that everyone should have the right to make.
+If you’re making this decision and would like doula support, call Anitya Doula Services today.